');

 About Hayward, WI

-Hayward is a small community in Wisconsin with a population of 2,549 residents.
-The median household income is $40,085 per year, which is below the national average.
-The median age in Hayward is 42.6 years.
+Hayward is a small town located in Wisconsin with a population of 2,549 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $40,085 per year, which is 47% below the national median of $75,149.
+The median age of 42.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hayward, WI